PlanterApp/planter_blog/content/posts/fresh-eating-preserving-and-planning-for-small-spaces/index.md

 ![table showing a 10 gallon pot planting](https://ucarecdn.com/de38bb63-daac-47aa-bb9e-e68183a3041f/10%20gallon%20pot%20planting.PNG)

-With some care and attention, a lot of plants can be grown in pots, from potatoes to strawberries.
-Pot planting allows you to get really creative and layer plants.
-It's important to focus on companion plants for pots, as space and nutrients are limited.
+With some care and attention, many crops—from potatoes to strawberries—can thrive in pots.
+Container gardening also gives you the freedom to get creative with layering and plant combinations.
+Since space and nutrients are limited, choosing good companion plants is especially important.

+A few 10-gallon pots on a balcony or patio can yield a surprisingly generous harvest, especially with succession planting.
+For example, you could start with a quick crop of green onions or chives, then transplant strawberries into the same pot once the first crop is harvested.

 ### Overwintering Crops